Josh Lowe Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 21st-ranked team ERA among all league pitching staffs (4.44).
+- The Diamondbacks have a 4.42 team ERA that ranks 19th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.